Combined Military Hospital Lahore

-The Combined Military Hospital Lahore is the largest tertiary care teaching hospital operated by the Pakistan Army.
-Its primary function is to provide specialized medical treatment to Armed forces personnel, their dependents (immediate families), as well as the general public.
-It is headed by a Brigadier from the Army Medical Corps of the Pakistan Army.
+The Combined Military Hospital Lahore is a tertiary care teaching hospital operated by the Pakistan Army.
+Its primary function is to provide specialized medical treatment to armed forces personnel, their dependents (immediate families), as well as the general public.
+It is headed by a Major General from the Army Medical Corps of the Pakistan Army.

+Recognized hospital

+Combined Military Hospital, Lahore is a recognized hospital by the College of Physicians and Surgeons of Pakistan.

 History

 The hospital was established in 1854 as a British Military Hospital (BMH) by the British military as a specialized treatment center for British officers serving in the subcontinent.
 In 1927, the British military raised another hospital nearby named the Indian Military Hospital (IMH).
-The BMH and IMH served as treatment facilities for British troops and Indian troops serving the British respectively.
-It was not until 1943 that the British decided to amalgamate both hospitals into one contiguous unit (primarily due to administrative issues), and named it the Combined Military Hospital.
+The BMH and IMH served as treatment facilities for British and Indian troops serving the British, respectively.
+It was not until 1943 that the British decided to amalgamate both hospitals into one contiguous unit (primarily due to administrative issues) and named it the Combined Military Hospital.

 In 1947, after Pakistan's Independence, the Combined Military Hospital was handed over to the Pakistan Army.
 It was a 200-bed hospital at that time.
-The need for increasing medical facilities and the increasing population mandated several expansions of the hospital.
+The need for increased medical facilities and the growing population mandated several expansions of the hospital.